 |PHPSESSID||Login cookie.
 It will disappear when the user leaves the web page.|

-They are those that are sent to the user’s terminal equipment from a computer or domain that is not managed by the publisher, but by another entity that processes the data obtained through cookies.
+These cookies are those that are sent to the user’s terminal equipment from a computer or domain that is not managed by the editor, but by another entity that processes the data obtained through the cookies.

-The site uses the Google Analytics service, which is provided by Google, Inc., an entity whose main office is at 1600 Amphitheater Parkway, Mountain View (California), CA 94043, United States (“Google”).
+The site uses the Google Analytics service, which is provided by Google, Inc., an entity whose main office is located at 1600 Amphitheatre Parkway, Mountain View (California), CA 94043, United States (“Google”).

-Google has developed a plugin that you can install in your browser if you wish not to be tracked by your cookies: https://tools.google.com/dlpage/gaoptout
+Google has developed a plug-in that you can install on your browser if you do not want to be tracked by its cookies: https://tools.google.com/dlpage/gaoptout.

 |_utmt||Used to limit the percentage of requests.|

 |_utmc||Not used in ga.js.
 It is configured to interact with urchin.js.
 Previously, this cookie acted in conjunction with the __utmb cookie to determine if the user was in a new session or visit.|